 We put over 20,000 miles on our Ford Bronco, spent over 120 of those nights in a tent sleeping under the stars, and had the opportunity to check out 26 of our National Parks along the way.

 But it wasn’t all sunshine and rainbows.
 Our beloved “Betty the Bronco” broke down several times.
-We had days where it dumped rain and we had to spend hours just sitting under a tarp.
+We had days when it dumped rain and we had to spend hours just sitting under a tarp.
 We had nights when we slept in the back of our car in a Walmart parking lot.
 And nights when we slept in the front seat in the most uncomfortable position because it was too cold to do anything but curl up into the fetal position.

 The moral of my story is that living out of a small, confined space for an extended period of time with anyone is rough.
 Add in the stress of driving, parking, and infrequent showers and you could have a recipe for disaster.
-Follow these 8 tips to avoid catastrophe during your epic van life escapades!

-Van Life Tips:
+Van Life Tips

 1: Opt for a Camper Van

 - Choose regular bedding over sleeping bags.
 Sheets, blankets, and a proper comforter make the experience of tent camping in the cold much more manageable.
 Plus there’s no zipper barrier so you can warm your frigid feet on your partner during serious cold cuddle fests.

 2: Automobile Reliability is Key

 - Equip yourself with the means to get unstuck.
 AAA, a car battery charger, jumper cables, and anything else your car may need in case of an emergency.
-By the end of our USA trip we were carrying a self-contained jump starter because I was certain we would get stuck down a lonely dirt road with a dead battery while surrounded by serial killers.
+By the end of our USA trip, we were carrying a self-contained jump starter because I was certain we would get stuck down a lonely dirt road with a dead battery while surrounded by serial killers.

 3: Get Organized

 When you are residing in a tiny space (and especially if you are sharing it with another person), a small mess can be a huge annoyance.
 Knowing where things are when you need them can be pretty clutch – especially if you are REALLY hungry or tired or irritated.
-Which will probably be an every day occurrence.
+Which will probably be an everyday occurrence.

 4: Don’t Sweat the Small Stuff